 - and no other work is performed at the same time

 The FLSA is enforced by the Wage-Hour Division of the U.S. Department of Labor.
-Wage-Hour's enforcement of FLSA is carried out by investigators stationed across the U.S., who conduct investigations and gather data on wages, hours, and other employment conditions or practices, in order to determine whether an employer has complied with the law.
-Where violations are found, they also may recommend changes in employment practices to bring an employer into compliance.
+The Wage-Hour Division (WHD) uses investigators stationed across the U.S., who conduct investigations and gather data on wages, hours, and other employment conditions or practices, to determine whether an employer is following the law.
+The Wage and Hour Division can compel the attendance of witnesses at hearings and may also require an employer to make records available to the Wage-Hour Administrator.
+If they find violations, they may recommend changes in employment practices to bring an employer into compliance.

 It is a violation to fire or in any other manner discriminate against an employee for filing a complaint or for participating in a legal proceeding under FLSA.

 Willful violations may be prosecuted criminally and the violator fined up to $10,000.
 A second conviction may result in imprisonment.
-Employers who willfully or repeatedly violate the minimum wage requirements are subject to a civil money penalty of up to $1,000 for each such violation.
+Employers who willfully or repeatedly violate the minimum wage requirements are subject to a penalty of up to $1,000 for each violation.

 The FLSA makes it illegal to ship goods in interstate commerce which were produced in violation of the minimum wage, overtime pay, child labor, or special minimum wage provisions.

-To contact the Wage-Hour Division for further information and/or to report a potential FLSA minimum wage violation, call:
+To contact the Wage-Hour Division for further information or to report a potential FLSA minimum wage violation, call:

-Toll Free: (866) 4USWAGE (866-487-9243)
+Toll-Free: (866) 4USWAGE (866-487-9243)

-(available Monday-Friday 8 a.m. to 6 p.m.
+TTY: (877) 889-5627 (available Monday-Friday 8 a.m. to 5 p.m.
 Eastern Time)

 You may also contact your local WHD office.

-- The Secretary of Labor may bring suit for back wages and an additional penalty, called "liquidated damages," which can be equal to the back pay award (essentially doubling the damages) if an employer willfully violated the statute.
+- The Secretary of Labor may bring suit for back wages and an additional penalty, called "liquidated damages," which can be equal to the back-pay award (essentially doubling the damages) if an employer willfully violated the statute.

 - An employee may file a private lawsuit for back pay and an equal amount as liquidated damages, plus attorney's fees and court costs.
 An employee may not bring a lawsuit if he or she has been paid back wages under the supervision of Wage-Hour or if the Secretary of Labor has already filed suit to recover the wages.

-- The Secretary of Labor may obtain an injunction to restrain any person from violating FLSA, including the unlawful withholding of proper minimum wage and overtime pay.
+- The Secretary of Labor may get an injunction to restrain any person from violating the FLSA, including the unlawful withholding of proper minimum wage and overtime pay.

-To file a complaint for unpaid wages under the FLSA, you may either go to the WHD, which may pursue a complaint on your behalf, or file your own lawsuit in court (which may require you to hire an attorney).
+If you would like to file a complaint for unpaid wages, the WHD is the division of the DOL that would administer and enforce wage protection laws and may pursue the complaint on your behalf.
+You may also file your own lawsuit (which may require you to hire an attorney).

-Do not delay in contacting the WHD or your state agency to file a claim.
+To file a complaint, you must obtain and provide WHD requested information.
+Do not delay in contacting the Wage and Hour Division or your state agency to file a claim.
 There are strict time limits in which charges of unpaid wages must be filed.
 To preserve your claim under federal law, you must file a lawsuit in court within 2 years of the violation for which you are claiming back wages, except in the case of an employer's willful violation, in which case a 3-year statute applies.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
 You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the state and federal administrative agencies.
+If you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the state and federal administrative agencies.

 Your state minimum wage law may have different deadlines for recovery of unpaid wages.
 For further information, select your state from the map below or from this list.